Last Updated on December 3, 2021

 However, much of the farmed salmon we eat is produced in a highly regulated, safe way and is perfectly fine for pregnant women to eat.

-As a nutritious, versatile and tasty fish, salmon should definitely be part of your pregnancy diet if you enjoy it!
+As a nutritious, versatile and tasty fish, salmon should definitely be part of your healthy pregnancy diet if you enjoy it!

 This article has been reviewed and approved for publication in line with our editorial policy.